jagprog5/dev-guide/README.md

 # Decision Paralysis

-When doing design work it's imperative to focus on the relevant subset of possibilities.
-Document the decisions and move on.
+Design work necessitates a focus on the relevant subset of possibilities.
+Document decisions and move on.

+### Over Abstraction

+If there is only one realistic implementor of an interface, then that interface should not be created.

 # Dependencies - Reduce